Constitution & Rules

 All protests etc., relating to a match must be sent to the Hon.
 General Secretary within 10 days of the match with a deposit of £5.00 which will be returned if the protest is upheld.
 The Secretary of the Club protesting shall, at the same time, send a copy to the Secretary of the Club protested against.
 The Secretary of the Club protested against, if they so desire, must within 6 days send their reply in writing to the Hon.
 General Secretary.
 Return to Top>

-The League Badges shall be awarded only to players who, having been selected and having played in Inter-League events, are considered by the Executive Committee to have earned by their play the award of the badge.
+The town team badges shall be awarded only to players who, having been selected and having played in Inter-League events, are considered by the Executive Committee to have earned by their play the award of the badge.
 The Executive Committee shall have the power to confer the badge on any person for exceptional services rendered to the League.

-a) The designated Town strip with the Town Badge, if awarded, shall be worn for all representative games.
+a) The designated Town strip shall be worn for all representative games.
 Return to Top>

 (a) The distinction of Honorary Life Member may be conferred for special or long service in connection with table tennis within the Blackpool and District Table Tennis League.

-(b) The distinction shall be conferred only at the AGM.
+c) The distinction shall be conferred on the recipient(s) at the Presentation Evening.

 (d) A life member entitlements are as follows:

-One (1) free adult ticket to the presentation evening and free entry to any number of events at the Blackpool Closed & Handicap Championship.
+One free adult ticket to the presentation evening.
 Return to Top>

 All persons and Clubs receiving Cups and Trophies of the League do so on the following conditions: